quicwg/wg-materials/ietf102/minutes.md

 by spoofing an unencrypted packet, you could create a hole that would fool sender into thinking their encrypted packet was delivered

-benefits of sepaarate packet number spaces: solves the shadowing attack, etc.
+benefits of separate packet number spaces: solves the shadowing attack, etc.

 cost: structure costs... requred a sent_packets structure per enc level, must store an ACK structure per enc level during hs